August 30th 2021

 By Jaswantee Ravi

-When Canadians looks at the Toronto housing market, they are filled with uncertainty.
-With housing prices increasing 10% within the last year and average home costs reaching $1 million, many Canadians are confused about what to do and where to go.
-Although the housing market in Toronto is less than ideal, property taxes in Toronto are the lowest in all of Ontario for a population of its size.
+When most Torontonians think about the local housing market, they’re filled with uncertainty.
+Home prices have increased 10% within the past year alone (the average cost of a place in the city now exceeds $1 million) leaving many would-be homebuyers feeling stuck.
+But while the market here is less than ideal, property taxes in Toronto are also the lowest in all of Ontario for a population our size.

-Two central parts make up property tax, a municipal tax that depends on the municipality of the property and an education tax that is the same throughout the province where you reside.
-Some cities require more property tax to allow more services to function, like more extensive public transit options or housing projects in a town.
-The downside is that if the property tax is high, few people can afford to live there or want to live there instead of areas with lower property taxes.
-However, Toronto has the lowest property taxes of a municipality with a population of over 10,000 people with a final tax rate totaling 0.599704%.
+Property tax consists of two main parts: a municipal tax that varies based on where a property is located and an education tax that’s the same throughout the province.
+Some cities require higher property tax to allow more services to function, like extensive public transit options or housing projects.
+The downside is that if the property tax is high, less people can afford to live there.
+However, Toronto has the lowest property taxes of any municipality with a population over 10,000 people (the final tax rate is 0.599704%).

-The property tax in Toronto is so low because high-value homes combined with a large population make it easier to keep the tax rate low.
-The city of Toronto is basically collecting more money from a large number of people in more expensive houses.
-This is excellent news for people who can afford to buy a home in Toronto, but this is not the case for most Canadians.
-The sheer cost of most Toronto houses keeps upper-middle through lower-class Canadians from taking advantage of these tax savings.
+The property tax in Toronto is so low because high-value homes combined with a large population make it easier to keep the tax rate down.
+Basically, the City of Toronto can collect more than enough money by charging a lower rate to its massive homeowning population — a large percentage of which own expensive properties.
+This is excellent news for people who can afford to buy a home in Toronto, but most people can’t.
+The cost of most Toronto houses keeps upper-middle through lower-class Canadians from taking advantage of these tax savings.

-Individuals also might pay separate taxes on different kinds of living.
+Individuals also might have a different tax rate depending on the type of property they own.
 For example, a homeowner buying a condo pays less property tax but more maintenance fees than someone living in a detached house.
-Various places of residency can also ensure property tax fees that range as well.
-New homebuyers who need to pay property tax will be charged a setup fee for their account that totals around $60.
+Another variable is when you bought your property, since new homebuyers who need to pay property tax are charged a setup fee for their account that totals around $60.

 It's not just individuals who pay fees, either.
 If a business or corporation buys a property and pays taxes, their fees depend on what kind of business or services they provide.
 Therefore, limitations on annual property tax increase for specific companies and multi-residential properties.
 Companies are also given different property taxes and have recently had tax capping added to their yearly adjustments.
 Businesses have also been given a tax rate reduction due to COVID-19 restrictions, totaling a reduction that is 2.5 times more than residential tax rates.

-The overall state for Toronto property tax is good news for businesses trying to cut costs in the wake of COVID, but not so great for new homeowners trying to break into the market.
+The overall state of Toronto property tax is good for businesses trying to cut costs in the wake of COVID-19, but not so great for new homeowners trying to break into the market.
 With government reductions and capping implemented for businesses and commercial buildings, struggling smaller companies can take advantage of Toronto's low property tax benefits.
-However, more prominent corporations that have not struggled as much in Toronto still benefit from these and may use their savings to buy up more small businesses so there is less competition within the city.

-For Toronto's first-time homebuyers, the picture is a little bleaker.
-With housing options low and unaffordable, new homebuyers struggle to get into the market to receive low property tax benefits.
-Many Canadians struggle to understand the fees and differences within the Toronto real estate market.
-Luckily, all Canadians have access to the city of Toronto's property tax calculator, which helps break down how your home is affected by property taxes.
+For Toronto's house-hunters, the picture is a little bleaker.
+With housing options few and unaffordable, getting into the market to receive low property tax benefits is a struggle.
+And on top of that, many people have a hard time fully understanding Toronto property taxes and real estate fees.
+Luckily, they all have access to the city of Toronto's property tax calculator, which helps break down how your home is affected by property taxes.

-It is not all doom and gloom for Toronto's housing market.
+It is not all doom and gloom for Toronto's house-hunters.
 More and more resources like Properly help Canadian homeowners deal with the trials and tribulations of buying property in Toronto.
-As long as the people looking to buy housing in Toronto are aware of all their resources, new homeowners can break into the market and not pay too much to do it.